quasarframework/quasar-template-meteor/README.md

 ———————

-Then it should say:
+It should eventually say:
 App running at: http://localhost:3000/

 Point your desktop browser to that address.

-———————

-Quasar is also perfect for mobile apps, and this template will work there.
+Then if you open Chrome or Firefox dev tools and click on the mobile phone icon you should see this:
+![you should see this](mobile.png)

 Please refer to guide.meteor.com/mobile.html for how to launch mobile apps on IOS and Android.

-If you open Chrome dev tools and click on the mobile phone icon you should see this:
-![you should see this](mobile.png)

 #### Note:
 The 'template' folder is necessary for the *quasar cli* command to function.